 After the Instant Pot flank steak has cooked on high pressure for 10 minutes, slice it up.
 Make sure to slice it against the grain so it retains its juices and doesn’t dry out.

 Since you’re using the Instant Pot to cook your flank steak tacos, you don’t need to marinade the steak ahead of time.
 Jut add the seasonings (beef broth, salt, pepper, soy sauce, lime juice, taco seasoning and garlic) to the Instant Pot before cooking and the meat will absorb the flavours while it cooks.
 After you’ve sliced the steak, toss it in the juices to get even more flavour.

 Storing and reheating

-When you’re ready to enjoy your tacos, warm up your tortillas in the microwave for a few seconds or on the stove and then warm your meat in the microwave for 1-2 minutes.
-Once the tortillas and meat are warmed, you can assemble your tacos and enjoy!
+When you’re ready to enjoy your tacos, warm up your tortillas in the microwave for a few seconds or in the oven for a couple minutes.
+Reheat the flank steak in the microwave for 1 to 2 minutes or in a pan on the stovetop, then assemble your tacos fresh!

-Leftover flank steak will freeze well in an airtight container or freezer bag for around 3 months.
-To keep the steak as fresh as possible, make sure it is stored with little to no air exposure.
+Leftover Instant Pot flank steak will freeze well in an airtight container or Ziploc bag for up to 3 months.
+To keep the steak as fresh as possible, make sure it’s stored with little to no air exposure.
 This will ensure that the steak doesn’t dry out, lose its flavour or get exposed to freezer burn.
-To reuse the frozen steak, begin by defrosting it in the fridge overnight then heat in the microwave or using the reheating instructions listed above.
+Let the steak defrost in the fridge overnight then reheat as normal and use to make your yummy flank steak tacos.